mike-fabian/ibus-typing-booster/content/docs/user/index.md

     is attempted.

-  - If all attempts to get the selection failed (or nothing was selected in the first place) surrouding text is used to get the character to the **left of the cursor** and show information about that character.
+  - If all attempts to get the selection failed (or nothing was selected in the first place) surrounding text is used to get the character to the **left of the cursor** and show information about that character.